awnist/xcson/README.md

 Output will be equivalent to the first example.

-## Available plugins and mixins
+## Available plugins

-These are the available plugins and mixins out of the box:
+These are the available plugins out of the box:

 **inherits**

 Merges the contents of each mixin specified, and can have a custom object as the last parameter:

     key: inherits "foo", "bar", { object }

 **repeat**

 Creates an array of content repeated n times.

     key: repeat 4, { object }

 **multikey**

 Finds all comma delimited key names and expands them.

     "foo, bar, baz": { object }